 - You may be shifting from working at home to going in to the office again.

 - There may be a sense of grief as your family discontinues activities that brought a sense of closeness while you were all home together.

-While it would be easier to just sweep all of this under the rug, it’s important to talk to our children about the disease and the ripple effect it’s made on their day to day life.
+While it would be easier to just sweep all of this under the rug, it’s important to continue to address our children’s concerns, including talking to them about the disease and the ripple effect it’s made on their day-to-day life.

 What to say when you don’t know what to say.

 Unfortunately, there is no clear-cut, 5-step process for having conversations about difficult topics.

 Your family is unique.
 Your current situation is unique.
 If you’ve talked with your children about other difficult topics, this may not seem like such a monumental task, but if you’re new to discussing serious issues, you may feel a little more unsure.

 Plus, each child is unique.
 Some children are more mature for their age, while others seem to grow up slowly.
 The way you talk to a 3-year-old will be different than how you talk to a 10-year-old.

 Flexibility is key.
 Take a deep breath.
 Take your child, your family, and your own thoughts and beliefs into account as you dive into a conversation.